harrymckillen/ireland-glyph-font/README.md

 This font has been created for a bit of fun.
 Each of the 32 counties are included, along with the map of Ireland.

+## Demo
+If you want to see a demo of the font <a href="http://demos.wolfhound.ie/ireland-glyph-font/" target="_blank">please visit this sample page here.</a>

 ## Usage

 Include the `ireland_glyph_font.css` file in your HTML file and ensure you have the paths to the font files correct, depending on your setup.